wllfaria/writings/implementing-syntax-highlighting.md

 </details>

-This method just takes in a range of lines to get from the source code, and returns an Iterator for each of the lines inner `&str`, this is a handy way to not take too much lines and waste computation on lines we will not render.
+This method just takes in a range of lines to get from the source code, and returns an Iterator for each of the lines inner `&str`, this is a handy way to not take too many lines and waste computation on lines we will not render.
 We are just a built-in function from `ropey`, which allows us to get an iterator that starts at the line we specify on its argument.

-We are almost ready to render things onscreen, the missing part is that our `Viewport`doesn't really have a way to fill its cells, let's do that.
+We are almost ready to render things onscreen, the missing part is that our `Viewport ' doesn't really have a way to fill its cells, let's do that.

 ## Rendering text
-Lets modify our `Viewport` by adding a few new functions, one will fill the cells of our buffer from the iterator we can get from our `TextObject`. and the other will actually render our buffer to stdout.
+Let us modify our `Viewport` by adding a few new functions, one will fill the cells of our buffer from the iterator we can get from our `TextObject`. and the other will actually render our buffer to stdout.

-The approach we will follow here is a flexible approach that can later be extended to add double buffering, and also other optimizations, but I'll talk about them later, lets start by implementing a function to fill the viewport from the iterator.
+The approach we will follow here is a flexible approach that can later be extended to add double buffering, and also other optimizations, but I'll talk about them later, Let start by implementing a function to fill the viewport from the iterator.

 ```rust
 pub fn fill<T, U>(&mut self, mut code: T)